Ultimate Sales Career Blog

-As we start another Q4, I have some advice: three quick steps to drastically increase your odds of getting to your number this quarter.
+As we start another quarter, I have some advice: three quick steps to drastically increase your odds of getting to your number.

 Fair warning: Some of you are really going to disagree with this, but hear me out: